-Intent to invest.
-Participating in every deal is not required but coming with the desire to make investments is required.
+Investor Members must have an active intent to invest in startups in Colorado.
+Participating in every deal is not required but coming with the desire to make investments is needed.

-Members often have expertise in a specific industry which they can share with the group during diligence conversations.
+Investor Members often have expertise in a specific areas which they can use to help the companies post-investment.

-Denver Angels has gained statewide recognition as one of the best places to go for angel funding in Colorado.
-Inc Magazine even gave us a shout out in their Surge City report.
-We partner with Colorado Startups, local accelerators, and a range of startup partners to source fast-growth companies in Denver and across Colorado.
+Denver Angels has gained statewide recognition as one of Colorado's best places to go for Seed+ and Series A funding.
+We partner with Colorado Startups, local accelerators, and a range of startup partners to source fast-growth companies across Colorado.

-Denver Angels handles term negotiation and investment vehicle structure.
-Working as a syndicate, as opposed to individuals, Denver Angels has a smoother deal process and can create a better overall deal structure for both the company and investors.
+Denver Angels manages term negotiation and investment structure.
+Working as a syndicate, as opposed to individuals, Denver Angels has a smoother deal process and can create a better overall deal structure and terms for both the company and investors.

 Denver Angels will help grow companies after the deal is done.
-This can include everything from taking on board seats, making connections to customers, introducing future round investors, and providing strategies for growth.
-We've found that seed investors can help set a company on a faster growth trajectory, and we aim to be a great partner not just investors.
+This support includes everything from taking on board seats, making connections to customers, introducing future round investors, and providing strategies for growth.
+We've found that Seed+ and Series A investors can help set a company on a faster growth trajectory, and we aim to be a great partner.

-Denver Angels will help protect the syndicate's investment in future round negotiation as well as manage all future distributions, liquidations, and exit events for the investment.
+Denver Angels will help protect the syndicate's investment in future round negotiations and manage all future distributions, liquidations, and exit events for the investment.